To help people discover work that works for them.

 A recent Gallup survey reveals that 85% of people are disengaged from their work.
 That doesn’t bode well for the future.
 But what about the other 15%?
 How do they find work they love that pays the bills?
 This is what students learn in our workshop, FUTURE ME.
 First taught to upper schoolers at Avenues: The World School and students at Stuyvesant High School in New York City, we now also bring FUTURE ME to students in higher education.
 Currently we are presenting FUTURE ME online.

-The FUTURE ME Workshop is based on research from our book “The Art of Doing: How Superachievers Do What They Do & How They Do It So Well.”
+The FUTURE ME Workshop is based on research from our book “The Art of Doing: How Superachievers Do What They Do & How They Do It So Well,” and 100’s more people we studied and interviewed who find work they love that pays the bills.
 Who are we?
 We are educators, authors and journalists, Camille Sweeney and Josh Gosfield.
 (Contributors to The New York Times, etc.)

 In our book, we interviewed dozens of people in a variety of fields and after the book came out, we haven’t stop.
 We’ve interviewed and studied hundreds more people.
 What have we found?
 People who find work they love that pays the bills share three core principles: